Skip to main content

 Principal Statistician

-Carolina has over 10 years of experience in survey research an is an internationally recognized expert in small area estimation.
+Carolina has over 12 years of experience in survey research and consulting and is an internationally recognized expert in small area estimation.

-At NORC, Carolina has worked in the methodology for producing small area estimates of hearing loss for counties in the United States for various demographic groups, and on producing small area estimates of entrepreneurship types by geography, race, and gender at the MSA and state level, and related quantities.
-She has also worked on the estimation of anemia for Peruvian provinces and has tackled various methodological issues related to small area estimation.
+At NORC, Carolina was the lead statistician in a project that focused on producing small area estimates of hearing loss for counties in the United States for population subgroups, and developed the methodology for producing small area estimates of entrepreneurship types at the MSA and state level.
+She has also worked on the estimation of anemia for Peruvian provinces, on providing recommendations on sampling strategies to the National Agricultural Statistical Service and has tackled various important methodological issues related to SAE, among other projects.

-Before working at NORC, Carolina spent several years working at the U.S. Census Bureau’s Centers for Statistical Research and Methodology (CSRM), where she last served as Principal Researcher and Group Leader of the Small Area Estimation Group within CSRM.
-Among other contributions to official statistics, Carolina led the model development for the Voting Rights Act Section 203, 2021 determinations.
-The resulting estimates are used to enforce which parts of the United States are legally mandated to provide voting materials in other languages for various Language Minority Groups.
-She has also worked extensively with the Small Area Income and Poverty Estimates (SAIPE) Program among various other applications.
-Carolina has published several peer-reviewed papers and has delivered over 30 invited talks related to survey statistics in international conferences, universities, private companies, and federal agencies.
-These included widely attended webinars held by the United Nations and by the American Statistical Association’s Committee on International Relations in Statistics and Statistics Without Borders.
-Her introductory webinar on small area estimation was featured in the July 2022 issue of Amstat News, and two of her webinars are included as training materials in the United Nation’s SAE toolkit.
-She has taught small area estimation at the graduate level for the Joint Program of Survey Methodology, University of Maryland, and mentored many of her junior colleagues.
+Before joining NORC, Carolina spent several years working at the U.S. Census Bureau’s Center for Statistical Research and Methodology (CSRM), where she last served as group leader for the Small Area Estimation Group.
+At CSRM, she developed innovative statistical methodologies for important applications in official statistics, demographics, and public health.
+Carolina has published several peer-reviewed papers and has delivered dozens of invited talks on survey statistics in international conferences, universities, private companies, and federal agencies.
+These included widely attended webinars organized by the United Nations (UN) and by the American Statistical Association’s Committee on International Relations in Statistics and Statistics Without Borders.
+She has taught SAE for the Joint Program of Survey Methodology at the University of Maryland and has served as an SAE expert in multiple capacity-building events in developing countries, organized by various international organizations.

 Education